Curricula Overview (EG)

 Students in the College of Engineering, through judicious choice of electives, may choose a departmental or interdepartmental minor.

-Those students who wish to apply the principles, concepts, and methods from their prospective majors to define, understand and solve problems in the life sciences and medical technology have several options.
+Those students who wish to apply the principles, concepts, and methods from their prospective majors to define, understand, and solve problems in the life sciences and medical technology have several options.

 - Students may major in one of the eight Bachelor of Science programs in engineering and use their elective courses to concentrate on biology, chemistry, and biomedical engineering.
 (Biology students may elect to use their unrestricted electives to take engineering courses.)

 - Second, through a judicious choice of electives, engineering students may complete the chemical and biological studies minor or the biomedical engineering minor.
 The chemical and biological studies minor allows students to enhance their study of the basic chemical and biological sciences.
-Alternatively, students may elect the biomedical engineering minor which combines study of the basic biological sciences with their technological application.
+Alternatively, students may elect the biomedical engineering minor that combines study of the basic biological sciences with their technological application.

 Students majoring in chemical engineering or biomedical engineering are not eligible for the chemical and biological studies minor.
 Faculty advisers in these disciplines will advise students on the appropriateness of the various options in light of their particular career goals.
 Information on specific faculty advisers may be obtained from the Office of the Dean of Engineering.
 Students wishing to complete the premedical requirement should consult the pre-health professions adviser.